Sleep Apnea in Children: Symptoms, Causes, and How to Check Your Child

 Both types of sleep apnea can result in poor sleep quality and other health issues, but their causes and treatments may differ.

 Spotting the signs of sleep apnea in children can be challenging, as many symptoms occur while the child is asleep.
-However, there are both nighttime and daytime symptoms that may indicate your child has sleep apnea:
+However, both nighttime and daytime symptoms may indicate your child has sleep apnea:

 Nighttime Symptoms: